LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 		# Directory where LAL's interface will be installed to
 		LAL_PY_DEST = /mingw64/lib/python3.$(MINOR_VERSION_PYTHON)

+## Configuration for Anaconda

+Technically, there should be no need to do any further configuration.

 ## Compiling and installing the interface

-We offer two different builds for the python interface `debug` and `release`.
+There are two different builds for the python interface `debug` and `release`.
 Each build is linked against the corresponding compilation of the library.

 First, you must make the documentation for the Python interface files.
 For this, issue the following commands.